-By way of a reminder, for the sake of solidarity and responsibility towards all stakeholders, and to preserve the Group\(\mathbb{S} \) resources, corporate executive officers decided to reduce their compensation paid in 2020 according to the recommendation issued by AFEP on 29 March 2020 (25% reduction, pro rata to the duration of applied short-time working measures in 2020) and the Board of Directors decided to reduce directors fees to be paid in 2020 by the same proportion.
+The Annual General Meeting, voting in accordance with the quorum and majority voting requirements for Ordinary General Meetings, having corporate executive officers decided to reduce their compensation paid in 2020 according to the recommendation issued by AFEP on 29 March 2020 (25% reduction, pro rata to the duration of applied short-time working measures in 2020) and the Board of Directors decided to reduce directors fees to be paid in 2020 by the same proportion.
 AFEP: Association Française des Entreprises Privées.
 The effect of these reductions for 2020 can be seen in Chapter 2.5 of the Universal Registration Document.

-Resolution 10: Approval of all components of remuneration referred to in Article L. 22-10-9 of the French Commercial Code concerning all executive officers for the 2020 financial year considered the corporate governance report referred to in Article L. 225-37 of the French Commercial Code, approves, pursuant to Article L. 22-10-34, I of the French Commercial Code, the information referred to in Article L. 22-10-9, I of the French Commercial Code presented therein, as it appears in Chapter 2.5 of the Universal Registration Document 2020.
+considered the corporate governance report referred to in Article L. 225-37 of the French Commercial Code, approves, pursuant to Article L. 22-10-34, I of the French Commercial Code, the information referred to in Article L. 22-10-9, I of the French Commercial Code presented therein, as it appears in Chapter 2.5 of the Universal Registration Document 2020.